vkarmazinovaite/crud-app/README.md

 # crud-app

 **Task**
-We need an application for a teacher to assign students to groups for a project.
+An application for a teacher to assign students to groups for a project.

 **Functional requirements**